akshatsoni8055/akshatsoni8055/README.md

 - 👋 Hi, I’m @akshatsoni8055
 - 👀 I’m interested in
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Javascript and ExpressJS Projects
 - 📫 How to reach me akshatsoni8055@gmail.com

 <!---